peteroupc/Numbers/docs/PeterO.Numbers.EDecimalExtras.md

 <b>Parameters:</b>

+ * <i>ed</i>: The first arbitrary-precision number to compare.

- * <i>other</i>: An arbitrary-precision number to compare with the other one.
+ * <i>other</i>: The second arbitrary-precision number to compare.

- * <i>ctx</i>: An arithmetic context.
+ * <i>ec</i>: An arithmetic context.
 Flags will be set in this context only if `HasFlags`  and `IsSimplified`  of the context are true and only if an operand needed to be rounded before carrying out the operation.
 Can be null.

- * <i>ed</i>: An arbitrary-precision number object.

 <b>Return Value:</b>